opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPBaselineRedfishServiceSpec.md

 }
 ```

+## Remove an event subscription

+The `EventDestination` resource represents an individual subscriber listening for Redfish events.
+For the full schema definition, see the `EventDestination` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To remove a subscription, perform a `DELETE` operation on an `EventDestination` resource:

 ```http
 DELETE /redfish/v1/EventService/Subscriptions/3
 ```

+## Send an event to a subscriber

+The `Event` object is an event payload sent from a Redfish service to a subscriber.
+For the full schema definition, see the `Event` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To transmit an event from a Redfish service to an event listener, the service performs a `POST` operation on the URI contained by the `Destination` for each applicable `EventDestination` resource.